-- A. The evaluator shall demonstrate continued competency related to sex offenders; - B. The applicant shall have completed face-to-face supervision hours specific to sex offense-specific treatment and/or evaluation calculated as follows:
+- A. The evaluator shall demonstrate continued competency related to adult sex offenders; - B. The applicant shall have completed face-to-face supervision hours specific to sex offense specific treatment and/or evaluation calculated as follows:

-Direct Clinical Hours per Month Contact Minimum Supervision Hours per Month
+Direct Clinical Contact Minimum Supervision Hours

+Hours pe er Month per Month

 0-59 2

 60-79 3

-80 or more 4
+80 or mo ore 4

-Discussion: The initial supervision meeting must be in-person, face to face supervision at the beginning of the supervision relationship.
+Discussion: The initial supervision meeting must be in-person, face-to-face supervision at the beginning of the supervision relationship.
 After these initial meetings, alternate forms of supervision (phone or some type of video conferencing) may be utilized.

-- C. Every three (3) years the evaluator shall complete a SOMB provided booster training related to the Standards and Guidelines, and complete an additional forty (40) hours of training as determined by the SOMB Clinical Supervisor and applicant based upon individualized training needs.
+C. Every three (3) years the provider shall complete forty (40) hours of training which includes the SOMB Introductory training to the Standards or the SOMB Standards Booster training as determined by the SOMB Clinical Supervisor and applicant based upon individualized training needs.
 If the applicant is applying to be a treatment provider and evaluator the training needs to reflect both treatment and evaluation.

-If the applicant is applying to be an evaluator for adults and juveniles, training must reflect both populations.
-Please see the list of training categories at the end of this section; - D. The evaluator shall not have a conviction of or a deferred judgment for a municipal ordinance violation, misdemeanor, felony, or have accepted by a Court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
-A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - E. The evaluator shall submit to a current background investigation (Section 16-11.7-106 (2) (a) (III), C.R.S.) that includes satisfactory references as requested by the SOMB.
-The SOMB may also solicit such additional references as necessary to determine compliance with the Standards and Guidelines.
-The references shall relate to the work the applicant is currently providing; - F. The evaluator shall report any practice that is in significant conflict with the Standards and Guidelines; - G. The evaluator shall demonstrate continued compliance with the Standards and Guidelines, particularly 2.000; and
+If the applicant is applying to be an evaluator for adult and juvenile, training must reflect both populations.
+Please reference the list of specialized training categories.

+- D. The evaluator shall not have a conviction of or a deferred judgment for a municipal ordinance violation, misdemeanor, felony, or have accepted by a Court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
+A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - E. The evaluator shall submit to a current third-party background investigation (Section 16-11.7-106 (2) (a) (III), C.R.S.) that includes satisfactory references as requested by the SOMB.
+The SOMB may also solicit such additional references as necessary to determine compliance with the Standards.
+The references shall relate to the work the applicant is currently providing;

-H. The evaluator shall comply with all other requirements outlined in the SOMB Administrative Policies.
+- F. The evaluator shall report any practice that is in significant conflict with the Standards; - G. The evaluator shall demonstrate continued compliance with the Standards, particularly 2.000; - H. The evaluator shall comply with all other requirements outlined in the SOMB Administrative Policies.